Why do Headaches occur?

 How can Chiropractic Care help with HEADACHES?

-Doctors of chiropractic successfully help thousands of individuals’ everyday obtain safe, effective, long-term relief from their headaches.
+Doctors of chiropractic successfully help thousands of individuals’ every day obtain safe, effective, long-term relief from their headaches.
 This is because most headaches have a spinal, muscular, or habitual component that the chiropractor has been trained to identify and treat.
 The Chiropractic adjustments help improve circulation by reducing stress or resistance within the body.
 If you are tired of taking pills all the time Chiropractic can be a natural solution for you.

 The pain itself may be dull or sharp and may last for anywhere from a few minutes to a few days.

 Some people only experience pain in one part of their head or behind their eyes, some people experience a pounding sensation inside their whole head, and some people experience nausea, while others do not.
 Although headaches can be due to a wide variety of causes, such as drug reactions, temporomandibular joint dysfunction (TMJ), tightness in the neck muscles, low blood sugar, high blood pressure, stress and fatigue, the majority of recurrent headaches are of two types: tension headaches (also called cervicogenic headaches) and migraine headaches.
-There is a third, less common, type of headache called a cluster headache that is a cousin to the migraine.
+There is a third, less common, type of headache called a cluster headache that is a cousin to a migraine.
 Let’s look at each of these three types of headaches.

-Tension type headaches are the most common, affecting upwards of 75% of all headache sufferers.
+Tension-type headaches are the most common, affecting upwards of 75% of all headache sufferers.
 Most people describe a tension headache as a constant dull, achy feeling either on one side or both sides of the head, often described as a feeling of a tight band or dull ache around the head or behind the eyes.
 Tension headaches, or stress headaches, can last from 30 minutes to several days.
 In some cases, chronic tension headaches may persist for many months.
 Although the pain can at times be severe, tension headaches are usually not associated with other symptoms, such as nausea, throbbing or vomiting.
 The most common cause of tension headaches is subluxations in the upper back and neck, especially the upper neck, usually in combination with active trigger points.

 This is the only type of headache that tends to occur at night.